cdl-geneseo/geneseo-dictionary/N/Nasty.md

 # Nasty

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Nasty

 Created by  Unknown User (era6), last modified by  Unknown User (mnt5) on Apr 24, 2015

 Nasty1. (n.) sex; &quot;Let's do the nasty.&quot;; 2.(adj.) disgusting; &quot;Letchworth pizza is nasty.&quot;; Source: Dictionary of Geneseo English 2001.
 Bates.3. (adj.) syn. amazing, awesome, impressive; &quot;Did you see the Sabres' game last night?
 It was nasty!&quot; Source: Dictionary of Geneseo English.
 A. Moak.
 2010, N-R4. (adj.) mean or rude; “She gave me a nasty look last night.
 Is she mad at me?&quot; Source: Dictionary of Geneseo English.
 (Toran, N-R, 2015)